-This Sicilian Eggplant Caponata Recipe is a simple appetizer that's packed with flavor.
-It's made with roasted eggplant and sautéed veggies simmered with salty green olives and capers, toasted pine nuts, and juicy golden raisins in a tangy tomato sauce.
+This classic roasted eggplant caponata recipe is a simple appetizer that's packed with flavor.
+It's made with roasted eggplant and simmered with salty green olives and capers, toasted pine nuts, and juicy golden raisins in a tangy tomato sauce.
+My recipe has a traditional sweet and sour flavor and loads of veggies.

 This post may include affiliate links.
 Please read my disclosure policy.

-- Simple recipe.
+- Traditonal recipe.
 No crazy ingredients or preparation is required.
 This recipe really is so simple.

 - Bold flavors.
 We've got savory, salty, nutty, tangy, sour, sweet...I mean, this recipe really has everything packed into one perfectly balanced dish.